WenzyWong/bacNeo/README.md

         -t THREADS     Number of threads (Default: 16)

         Notes:
-        1. The proteome workflow (-p) and peptide workflow (non-p) are mutually exclusive
+        1. The proteome workflow (-p) and predicted peptide workflow (non -p) are mutually exclusive
-        2. Bach must be run first to identify HLA alleles for each patient
+        2. bach must be run first to identify HLA alleles for each patient
         3. For multiple samples, use independent directories for each sample
     ```